Background Image - Interior photo of Bridgewater Corporate Center.

 Peer group benchmarking

-Use balanced mix of cash and equity compensation and annual and long-term incentives
+Utilize balanced mix of cash and equity compensation and annual and long-term incentives

-No guaranteed annual bonus for NEOs
+No guaranteed annual bonus for executives

 Corporate Governance